 Kolimvithra Beach, Tinos

-One of the best beaches in Greece is located on the Cycladic island of Tinos.
-Here you’ll find open sand and crystal clear water.
-However that’s not why we fell in love with this beach so much.
-We fell in love because it’s possible to visit in the heat of a European summer, and not be bumper to bumper with other beachgoers.
+One of our favorite beaches lies on the Cycladic island of Tinos.
+Here, you’ll find open sand and crystal-clear water.
+However, that’s not why we fell in love with this beach so much.
+We fell in love because it’s possible to visit in the heat of a European summer and not be bumper-to-bumper with other beachgoers.
 Talk about pure bliss!

 Paralia Vagia, Serifos